-Zika virus infection during pregnancy is strongly associated with congenital central nervous system malformations, including microcephaly (a condition in which an infant's head is significantly smaller than normal).
-The frequency of this complication, other outcomes, and the factors that increase risk to the fetus are not yet fully understood.
+Zika virus infection during pregnancy causes congenital central nervous system malformations, including microcephaly (small head size), brain damage, and eye damage in 6% of infants.
+An additional 9% of infants develop nervous system problems (e.g., seizures, problems swallowing or moving, or developmental delays) during the first year of life, possibly caused by Zika virus.
+Other outcomes and the factors that increase risk to the fetus are not yet fully understood.
 A fetus may be at risk during all trimesters of pregnancy, although the risk of adverse fetal effects is highest during the first trimester.
 Several cases of adverse pregnancy outcome (microcephaly or fetal loss) have been reported in pregnant women in the U.S.; all women reported previous travel to a Zika-affected country while pregnant.

 Need for Medical Assistance

 Medical assistance is not normally necessary because serious complications are extremely rare.
 Most Zika virus infections resolve spontaneously over a few days.
 Self-medication with paracetamol (acetaminophen) may help relieve some symptoms.